 |kubectl get csp||Get the list of storage pools (cstor storage pools).
 One SPC refers to one or more CSPs.
 If there are two pools - cstor-ssd-pool on 3 nodes and cstor-sas-pool on 4 nodes, then there will be two SPCs and 7 CSPs|

 |kubectl get blockdevice --labels||Get the list of all blockdevice CRs in the entire cluster|

 |kubectl get cstorvolume -n openebs||Get the list of cStor volumes in the entire cluster|

 |kubectl get cvr -n openebs||Get the list of cStor volumes in the entire cluster|

 |kubectl get volumesnapshot||Get the list of volumesnapshots in the entire cluster|

 High Availability of cStor

-cStor volumes when deployed in 3 replica mode provide high availability of the data as long as the replicas are in quorum.
-At least two replicas need to be healthy to call the volume is in quorum.
-In a 3 replica setup, if the second replica becomes unavailable because of the pool failure or unavailability, the volume is set to read-only by the target.
-When the volume replicas are back online, it will start rebuilding data from the healthy replica one by one and the volume is set to read-write as soon as the quorum is achieved.
+cStor volumes when deployed in 3 replica mode, it provides high availability of data as long as the replicas are in quorum.
+At least two replicas are required to be healthy to call the volume is in quorum.
+In a 3 replicas setup, if two replicas becomes unavailable due to either pool failure or unavailability, the volume is set to read-only by the target.
+When the volume replicas are back online, it will start rebuilding data from the healthy replica one by one and the volume is set to be read-write as soon as the quorum is achieved.